Spanish Style: A Mix of the Fanciful, Romantic, and Classic

 Low-pitched roofs with terra-cotta tiles

 Exterior wood beams

 Integration of indoor-outdoor spaces

-A grand foyer leads to the living room of this elegant two-story, six-bedroom Spanish-style home (left).
+A grand foyer leads to the living room of this elegant two-story, six-bedroom Spanish-style home (above).
 Look at the arched openings, the wrought-iron railing on the second floor, and the fireplace mantel’s intricate ornamentation (Plan # 107-1085).
-On the right is another beautiful two-story Spanish-style home, featuring a front door with wrought-iron details (Plan #190-1018).
+Below is another beautiful two-story Spanish-style home, featuring a front door with wrought-iron details (Plan #190-1018).